phase/cs530/project7/README.md

-# CS 530 - Project 5
+# CS 530 - Project 7

-Raytracer with reflection and refraction.
+**Anaglyph Raytracer**

+This raytracer splits images into red & blue channels, combining them in a such a way that red-blue 3D glasses can be used to see depth.

 ## Authors